 In most cases, referrals to a specialist service are made by your GP.
 They will have an understanding of your condition, and the circumstances in which specialist expertise is required.

-Your GP will complete the referral request and send it to the relevant Southern DHB specialist service.
+Your GP will complete the referral request and send it to the relevant Te Whatu Ora Southern specialist service.

 Once your referral request is received, it is reviewed and prioritised based on the level of urgency.
 Sometimes the service will require further information from your GP.